rails/rails/guides/source/testing.md

 1 tests, 1 assertions, 0 failures, 0 errors, 0 skips
 ```

-This will run all test methods from the test case.

 The `.` (dot) above indicates a passing test.
 When a test fails you see an `F`; when a test throws an error you see an `E` in its place.
 The last line of the output is the summary.